hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 ### Overrepresented Sequences

 This table will display any overrepresented sequences and potential sources.
 It is not uncommon to get adaptor sequences in this table.
-In general, as long as their are only a handful or fewer overrepresented sequences with all of them being less than ~1%, then your sample should be fine.
+In general, as long as there are only a handful or fewer overrepresented sequences with all of them being less than ~1%, then your sample should be fine.

 <p align="center">
 <img src="../img/Overrepresented_sequences.png" width="800">